Masters Study in Malaysia – A Guide for 2026

 Malaysian universities

-• Public universities receive funding and investment from the government, but are autonomous higher education providers with the freedom to administer their own teaching and research.
-It is these public universities that have so far been most successful in regional and international rankings.
+• Public universities receive funding and investment from the government but are autonomous higher education providers administering their own teaching and research.
+They have, so far, been most successful in regional and international rankings.

-• Private universities are a more recent phenomenon in Malaysian higher education, having been established following an act passed in 1996.
-They are established and funded by independent organisations, but the overall quality of their programmes is still monitored by branches of the Malaysian government.
+• Private universities are a more recent phenomenon having been established following an act passed in 1996.
+They are established and funded by independent organisations, but the overall quality of their programmes is still monitored by the Malaysian government.

-The increasing number of international branch campuses in Malaysia is evidence of the country's interest in collaborating with overseas research institutes, attracting international students and contributing to a global research agenda.
+• International branch campuses are set up in collaboration with overseas research institutes.
 The Masters programmes they offer may be accredited by the Malaysian host institution or the overseas partner, depending on the specific arrangement for each individual campus.
-Find out more about studying a Masters degree at an international branch campus.

 Malaysian university rankings